Is An Associate’s Degree An Undergraduate Degree?

 What is an undergraduate degree?

-An undergraduate degree is a degree awarded to students who have successfully completed a postsecondary academic program of study.
+An undergraduate degree is awarded to students who have completed a postsecondary academic program of study.
 It is usually offered at a college or university.

 Undergraduate degrees include associate degrees and bachelor’s degrees.
-In the US, a bachelor’s degree takes four years to complete while an associate degree takes approximately 2 years.
+In the US, a bachelor’s degree takes four years to complete, while an associate’s degree takes approximately 2 years.

 Differences between an associate degree and a bachelor’s degree

-Now that you know that an associate’s degree and a bachelor’s degree are undergraduate degrees, it will help to consider the differences between them.
+Now that you know that an associate’s degree and a bachelor’s degree are undergraduate degrees, it will help to consider their differences.

-Identifying the differences between them will help you know what to choose when considering which higher learning education to pursue after secondary school.
+Identifying their differences will help you know what to choose when considering which higher learning education to pursue after secondary school.

 1. Program length

-Although both associate degrees and bachelor’s degrees are undergraduate degrees, it takes different time to complete them.
+Although both associate’s and bachelor’s degrees are undergraduate degrees, it takes different time to complete them.
 Associate degrees require 60 credit hours or an equivalent of 20 classes to complete.

-For students who study on a part-time basis, the program length is usually longer than full-time.
-As such, it may take up to four years to complete an associate degree depending on how many courses you’re able to do per year.
+For part-time students, the program length is usually longer than full-time.
+As such, it may take up to four years to complete an associate degree, depending on how many courses you can do per year.

-Conversely, if a university decides to run its program part-time, it may take students five to ten years to complete a course of study depending on their time, motivation, and personal circumstances.
+Conversely, suppose a university decides to run its program part-time.
+In that case, it may take students five to ten years to complete a course of study, depending on their time, motivation, and personal circumstances.

 On the other hand, you can study during vacations to round off your degree within a shorter period.